The Predator's Edge (7)

 Emotional Compartmentalization

 The goal isn't to become emotionally numb or socially isolated.
 It's to develop the psychological flexibility to access different parts of your personality when different situations require them.
+You're a whole person, not just a trader.
+Advanced psychological development means being able to access different aspects of yourself appropriately for different contexts.

-Layer 5: Adapting to Market Evolution
+Chapter 5: Adapting to Market Evolution

 Markets undergo constant structural evolution.
 Electronic trading, algorithmic systems, retail platform development, regulatory changes, and institutional strategy evolution all create changing conditions that require psychological adaptation while maintaining core discipline.